Gh05t-1337/CTF-Writeups/TryHackMe/AoC23 Sidequest/2 ARMageddon/README.md

 We get our first shell!

 After a bit of searching, we find the cams username and password in `/etc/webs/umconfig.txt`.
-The credentials are: `admin`:`Y3tiStarCur!ouspassword=admin`.
 After using these to log into the cams website, we get our first flag!

 <img src="images/flag1.png">